 Repeat nominations of the same cheese, producer or retailer by the same person will only be counted once.

-There are five cheese categories which the public can nominate in and cheese producers can enter – hard, blue, soft, semi-soft and fresh.
+There are three cheese categories which the public can nominate in and cheese producers can enter – hard, blue and soft (which includes semi-soft and fresh cheeses).
 They must be made by small, artisan producers – no industrially-produced cheddars please!
 For further details of the cheese types visit this link.